GeorgeBeshay/db-project/README.md

 4. Setup the DB on your machine.
 4. Run the backend server.
 6. Run the frontend application: `ng serve`.

-## Usage

-1. **Sign Up / Sign In**: Users can register or log in using their credentials.
-2. **Browse Animals**: View available animals, their profiles, and adoption information.
-3. **Apply for Adoption**: Submit adoption applications for selected animals.
-4. **Admin Dashboard**: Shelter administrators can log in to manage animal listings and process adoption requests.

 ## Team Members